priyansh-jain10/Foodyy/README.md

 ## What's next for Foody
 Probably we would like to make more good UI features actions,animations implement dark modes and make this code shippable to user needs.
+## APK FILE
+The apk file can be found in codebase by name app-debug.apk